Young Women's Camp

 -

-No YW will be released from camp early, for any reason, without prior coordinating and confirmation with Sister Gille and Sister Fisher.
+No YW will be released from camp early, for any reason, without prior coordinating and confirmation with Sister Benjaminsen and Sister Quaife.
 This coordinating is to take place prior to the start of camp.

 -